-Creates a new network with n_in input units, n_hidden hidden units, and n_output output units.
+Creates a new network with n_i in input units, n_i hidden units, and n_i output output units.
 All weights in the network are randomly initialized to values in the range [-1.0, 1.0].
 Returns a pointer to the network structure.
 Returns NULL if the routine fails.

 '''

 void bpnn_free(net)

+BPNN net;

 '''